 We had a roadmap with ConfigCat's future features and we also got a lot of feedback, feature requests from our customers.

-The best way to communicate with our customers was our community slack channel.
+The best way to communicate with our customers was via our Community Slack.

 These pre-steps were a really huge help when we designed our new API which only purpose was to serve our new Angular Frontend.